MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-418-Hospice-Care/subpart-D-Conditions-participation-Organizational-Environment/section-418.112.md

 (vii) Hospice physician and attending physician (if any) orders specific to each patient.

-(f) *Standard: Orientation and training of staff.* Hospice staff must assure orientation of SNF/NF or ICF/IID staff furnishing care to hospice patients in the hospice philosophy, including hospice policies and procedures regarding methods of comfort, pain control, symptom management, as well as principles about death and dying, individual responses to death, patient rights, appropriate forms, and record keeping requirements.
+(f) *Standard: Orientation and training of staff.* Hospice staff, in coordination with SNF/NF or ICF/IID facility staff, must assure orientation of such staff furnishing care to hospice patients in the hospice philosophy, including hospice policies and procedures regarding methods of comfort, pain control, symptom management, as well as principles about death and dying, individual responses to death, patient rights, appropriate forms, and record keeping requirements.

+[73 FR 32204, June 5, 2008, as amended at 84 FR 51815, Sept.
+30, 2019]